2:38 PM

 Cathedral Lake (MODERATE - DIFFICULT)

-The trail climbs steadily and then reaches a series of switchbacks followed by a marked fork.
-Take the left fork to Cathedral Lake for a total hike of 3.2 miles.
-Cathedral Lake is very scenic with fair fishing.
-If hiking to Electric Pass, it is advisable to start early and descend by Noon, as lightning storms are likely to occur in the afternoon hours.
+The trail climbs steadily and eventually reaches a series of switchbacks followed by a marked fork.
+Take the left fork to Cathedral Lake.
+Cathedral Lake is very scenic and offers some fishing.
+If hiking to Electric Pass, it is advisable to start early and descend by noon, as lightning storms are likely to occur in the afternoon hours.

 IN & AROUND THE MAROON BELLS